Thank you for subscribing to our e-news - we'll keep you updated with our latest campaigns, activities and events.

 Herewith a list of places where you can get organic products in Namibia:

-Order online for your weekly selection of organic and natural products
+Order online for your weekly selection of organic, home-made and farm produce.

 "The Health Nut' Section in Maerua Superspar stock a large variety of local and imported organic products, as well as special dietary needs products.